Nothing Stops At Skin Deep

 Absently, he wondered if he’d ever manage to make it clear that he knew he owed her everything—or if the inclusion of ‘honesty’ in ‘everything’ would keep that forever an impossibility.

 “I thought I heard you come back in!
-That was your last session, right?” he asked, ignoring the desk chair and sitting down beside Kohao on his bed without invitation.
+That was your last session, right?” he asked, ignoring the desk chair and sitting down beside Kato on his bed without invitation.
 Perhaps he just knew he didn’t need one.

 “Well, let me see!”
-Chey’s eyes were bright and excited, so Kohao ended up ceding to the request; he pulled his shirt over his head with a shrug and a tired eye-roll.
+Chey’s eyes were bright and excited, so Kato ended up ceding to the request; he pulled his shirt over his head with a shrug and a tired eye-roll.
 Chey let out a low, impressed whistle and leaned to the side and back a few times to better take it all in.

 “I don’t know.
 It’s like I can still feel all the old ink.
 Still chose to get that even if I cover it up,” he said dispassionately.
-He knew he wasn’t responding appropriately—he did like the work, it was well done, the tattooist deserved that acknowledgement—but he couldn’t shake the feeling that he was just drawing on some new self, some 2-dimensional imitation of someone better.
-There was a lull in the wake of his words; a brief quiet moment where Kohao kept his shoulders slumped, looking at his hands.
+He knew he wasn’t responding appropriately—he did like the work, it was well done, Fawkes deserved that acknowledgement—but he couldn’t shake the feeling that he was just drawing on some new self, some 2-dimensional imitation of someone better.
+There was a lull in the wake of his words; a brief quiet moment where Kato kept his shoulders slumped, looking at his hands.

 “...You’re choosing to get it covered up too, though,” Chey eventually said, rather gently.
 “Let yourself have grown, K-O. You have.”
 He held out his arm, in obvious indication of the bouquet tattoo at his inner elbow that had taken the place of a stick-n-poked needle.